37 Different Types of Flies in Oklahoma

 Look for the Band-winged Hoverfly above flowers in gardens, containers, and fields, just like other hoverflies.
 There can be many people in one place looking at the same plant.

-This has a powerful flight and is nimble.
-Its ability to hover adds to how similar it is to a bee.
+This bird has a powerful flight and is nimble.
+Its ability to hover makes it similar to a bee.

-Bee-like Robber (Laphria Spp) types of flies in Oklahoma are small, slender, and black; they resemble bees or wasps in appearance.
+Bee-like Robber (Laphria Spp) types of flies in Oklahoma are small, slender, and black, resembling bees or wasps in appearance.

 They can fly well and only pose harm to the insects they consume.
 They don’t sting since they are flies.